Access NYU Home & NYU Email

 We encourage (but do not require) you to perform volunteer work in a human services related setting in order to help you decide if social work is the right path for you.
 The School does not provide information on specific volunteer opportunities but you may find www.volunteermatch.org, www.newyorkcares.org, and/or www.serve.gov to be helpful resources to seek out volunteer opportunities that fit your interests.

-SPECIAL NOTE TO WESTCHESTER AND ROCKLAND CAMPUS STUDENTS: Students at the Westchester and Rockland campuses must contact their advisors to find out about additional steps they need to take before classes start.
+SPECIAL NOTE: Students at the Westchester and Rockland campuses must contact their advisors to find out about additional steps they need to take before classes start.
+Non-matriculated students at the Washington Square campus do not need to attend orientation prior to enrolling.